Texas-Blockchain/intro_data_science/README.md

 ## 2) Clean data

-Tweak the data for analysis
+Tweak your data for analysis

 ## 3) Build model